EdwinVW/dapr-workshop/Assignment03/step-by-step.md

    });
    ```

-   > By adding this, the `/dapr/subscribe` endpoint as you implemented in step 6 is automatically implemented by Dapr.
+   > By adding this, the `/dapr/subscribe` endpoint that you implemented in step 6 is automatically implemented by Dapr.
 It will collect all the controller methods that are decorated with the Dapr `Topic` attribute and return the corresponding subscriptions.

 1. Open the terminal window in VS Code and make sure the current folder is `src/FineCollectionService`.